 What factors should you consider before buying K-Cups?

-If our buying guide has you tempted to purchase everything on it, well, that means all of us here at Roasty are doing our jobs correctly — good for us!
-But it also means you need to know what factors to keep in mind as you add box after box of K-Cups to your shopping cart.
+If our buying guide has you tempted to purchase everything on it, well, that means all of us here at Roasty are doing our jobs correctly.
+However, it also means you need to know what factors to keep in mind as you add box after box of K-Cups to your shopping cart.

-- Price: In general, K-Cups are more expensive than ground or whole bean products, and if you go through more than one of these babies per day, you can expect the cost to start adding up pretty quickly.
-Before committing to a Keurig or K-Cups, make sure you’ve got room in your budget for your boxes of coffee pods.
+- Price: In general, K-Cups are more expensive than ground or whole bean products, and the cost can add up quickly.
+So, before committing to a Keurig or K-Cups, make sure you’ve got room in your budget for your boxes of coffee pods.

 - Quantity: How high is your coffee consumption every day?
-One cup?
-Two?
-Three?
-It’s a question you’ll need to ask yourself before adding any of our product recommendations to your Amazon cart, as the answer will probably dictate how many K-Cups you’ll need.
-The great news is that most coffee companies offer you several quantity options, from 12 pods to 108, so no matter your java drinking habits, you’re sure to find something that works for you.
+The answer will dictate how many K-Cups you’ll need.
+The great news is that most coffee companies offer you several quantity options, from 12 pods to 108, so no matter your java-drinking habits, you’re sure to find something that works for you.

 - Brand: As with any batch of coffee you purchase, you’ll need to make sure you’re buying from a reputable brand.
-We trust all of the aforementioned coffee companies.
-Still, if you’re going to stray from our suggestions, we recommend doing thorough research on the coffee’s origin, whether or not it’s produced with Fair Trade practices, and of course, whether or not high-quality beans are used before you commit to the brand’s K-Cups.
+Consider factors such as the coffee’s origin, whether it’s produced with Fair Trade practices, and of course, whether high-quality beans are used before you commit to the brand’s K-Cups.

 Since their introduction, Keurig K-Cup pods have added a bit more convenience to the lives of coffee enthusiasts everywhere.
-For those who need a quick cup of coffee before running out the door each morning, a Keurig is an investment that, if well-maintained, will provide joe at the push of a button for years to come.
+For those who need a quick cup of coffee before running out the door each morning, a Keurig is an ideal way to make your morning cup quickly.

-That said, if you’re on Team Keurig, we think it’s a great idea to pop a light roast K-Cup into your machine the next time you brew.
-Light roast K-Cups are an excellent solution for those who crave both efficiency and delicious flavor.
-Shed a little light on your Keurig coffee routine with a light roast K-Cup, and as always…
+If you’re on Team Keurig, we think it’s a great idea to pop a light roast K-Cup into your machine the next time you brew.
+Light roast K-Cups are an excellent solution for those who crave both efficiency and delicious flavor!